About The Cape Fear Chordsmen

 On April 21, 1988 the Cape Fear Chordsmen, Chapter Q040, was issued a charter.
 Two days later they performed their first show titled, “The Way We Were” at the Roland Grise Auditorium featuring “Class Act”.

-Fast forward to 2017 and the Cape Fear Chordsmen are alive and well with 50+ dedicated members rehearsing and performing in the Wilmington area.
-Our 29th annual show, “Silhouettes” was staged on June 23 & 24, 2017 at the Kenan Auditorium at UNCW under the direction of Don Smith featuring the Ashville quartet, “Supersonic”.
+Fast forward to 2023 and the Cape Fear Chordsmen are alive and well after nearly two years of not rehearsing due to the Covid Pandemic.We currently have 25 dedicated members rehearsing and performing in the Wilmington area.
+Our 35th annual show, “Message in a Bottle” was staged on June 3rd at the Pine Valley UMC Auditorium under the direction of Bryan Hughes.

-We rehearse every Tuesday evening from 7:00 PM to 9:00 PM at the Temple Baptist Church, 1801 Market St, Wilmington, NC 28403.
+We gather for a fun filled night every Tuesday evening from 7:00 PM to 9:00 PM at the Temple Baptist Church, 1801 Market St, Wilmington, NC 28403.
 Guests are always WELCOME.
-Most nights upon completion of our singing festivities, there is a “mini Afterglow” at a local restaurant or pizza shop.
+Most nights upon completion of our singing festivities, there is a “mini Afterglow” at a local beer hall for beverage and social time together.